Tag: Futuristic

 A Hero for the Empire by Christina Westcott

-A Hero for the Empire Buy on: Amazon Commander Kimber FitzWarren is running on borrowed time.
+Commander Kimber FitzWarren is running on borrowed time.
 The cybernetic augmentations that give her superhuman strength and speed have also shortened her life.
 The success of her next mission is imperative, not only to save her Empire, but because this operation could be her last.
-She […]
+She and a cabal of idealistic officers are plotting […]

 Author Interview: Steve McCardell